iqss-research/readme-software/README.md

                  conda = "/Users/cjerzak/miniforge3/bin/conda",
                  python_path = "~/../../usr/local/bin/python3" )
 # Replace conda and python_path with the path to your desired conda/python.
-# You can find these by entering "which conda" and "which python"/"which python3" in your terminal
+# You can find these by entering "which conda" and "which python" or "which python3" in your terminal
 ```
 After successfully installing the pre-trained transfer learning models via `textrpp_install()`, you can then use the `numericization_method = "transformer_based"` option:
 ```